 This is an awesome stage amp.
 Great volume and tone in a small 24-pound package.
 When practicing at home I usually dial the volume and tone to 3.
 When gigging I sometimes use the line out and set the volume on 7 and adjust the tone to suit the room.
 Your settings may vary a lot because of room acoustics and your personal tastes.

 The Delta V6 amp has a wonderful crunch when you attack with more than one reed.
 Open your playing aperture a bit to allow adjacent reeds to play on a draw note, applying a slight bend.
 Hit it a little harder on the attack and then quickly drop to normal pressure.
 This is one way to get the crunch and color you hear in the example videos at our website.
 This amp loves the overtones generated by multiple reeds!

 The fuse is located on the upper back of the amp near the power cord.
 Use only a 2 amp slow blow fuse.

-The power of the amp is switchable from a full 15 watts to 8 watts.
+The power of the amp is switchable from a full power to 8 watts.
 Use the 8 watt setting to make the amp quieter for practice or smaller venues.